user-research/USeR/expert study results/README.md

 6. Expert ratings

 - experts.automotive.csv (Ratings from the two automotive experts (E1, E2) for the 50 automotive user stories)
-- experts.health.csv (Ratings from the two health experts (E3, E4) for the 50 automotive user stories)
+- experts.health.csv (Ratings from the two health experts (E3, E4) for the 50 health user stories)